colemickens/polykube/README.md

 make magic
 ```

-I recommend you fall down the rabbit hole of Makefiles.
+I recommend you explore the rabbit hole of Makefiles.
 It helps explain how pieces fit together.

 ## TODO
   0. Finish the frontend.
 (Angular2)